aleleba/create-react-go-ssr/README.md

 # Create React SSR

-This project aims to have a starter kit for creating a new React app with Server Side Rendering and tools that generally go along with it.
+This project aims to have a starter kit for creating a new React app with Server Side Rendering with a backend in go and tools that generally go along with it.

 It is not a project like create-react-app, create-react-app is used as a starter kit that handles all your scripts underneath, this is a project for developers who want more control over their application.